 |Joel Brand in 1961|

-Brand wound up going to Istanbul, Turkey in May 1944 to try and work out a deal with the Americans or maybe the British, but the British were in no mood to talk about anything with the Nazis.
+Brand wound up going to Istanbul, Turkey in May 1944 to try and work out a deal with the Americans or maybe the British, but the British were in no mood to talk about anything with the Germans.
 They quickly kidnapped Brand as soon as he arrived in Istanbul and held him for questioning.
 Ultimately, the British flatly rejected the very idea of any such deal and sent Brand on his way down to Palestine.
-The larger situation then rapidly changed, as the Nazis were not going to wait around with trainloads of Jews ready to go as the military situation started crumbling around them.
+The larger situation then rapidly changed, as the Germans were not going to wait around with trainloads of Jews ready to go as the military situation started crumbling around them.
 They started the trains in motion, and hundreds of thousands of Hungarian Jews were sent to the camps and perished.